ppy/osu-wiki/wiki/Tournaments/TWC/2020/en.md

 8. If the beatmap ends in a draw, the game will be nullified.
    - If a game is nullified the beatmap will be replayed.
 9. If a player disconnects, they get treated as if they failed the map.
-   - Disconnects within 30 seconds after beatmap begin can be rematched.
-This is up to the referee's discretion.
+   - Disconnects within the first 30 seconds of a beatmap can be rematched at the referee's discretion.
 The played beatmap might be aborted for this.
    - **If a rematch happens, the roster for each team during that particular beatmap must remain the same.
 If that is not possible (the player who got disconnected can't get back in time) then both teams are allowed to swap rosters.**
 10. Beatmaps cannot be reused in the same match unless the game was nullified.
 11. If less than the minimum required players attend, the maximum time the match can be postponed is 10 minutes.